cmsc330spring25/spring25/projects/project0/project0.md

       - **Restart** your shell
       - Ensure you are now on the correct version by running `ocaml -version`
 6. Install OCaml packages
-    - Run `opam install gradescope_submit ocamlfind ounit utop dune qcheck ocamlformat ppx_deriving`
+    - Run `opam install gradescope_submit ocamlfind alcotest ounit utop dune qcheck ocamlformat ppx_deriving`
       - If you get the message "opam believes some required external dependencies are missing", select "Run apt-get to install them"
 7. Install Rust
     - Go to [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) and run the installation command provided.
 Make sure you are running the WSL command provided, *not* downloading Rust for Windows.